algorandfoundation/specs/dev/ledger.md

   global state associated with this application.
 This field is encoded with msgpack field `clearp`.

-  This field must not exceed 1024*(1+`ExtraProgramPages`) bytes.
-The cost of the program as during execution must not exceed 700.
+  The cost of the program during execution must not exceed 700.

 - An immutable "global state schema" (`GlobalStateSchema`), which sets a limit on the size of the global [TEAL Key/Value Store][TEAL Key/Value Stores] that